coding-standard/golang-gateway-project-layout/README.md

 ## If you like this project layout, STAR IT NOW!

+## How to run this project?

+1. You need a MySQL Server, go to schema folder to apply all scripts to your MySQL. (or change the code delete all DAO related code.)

+2. Prepare Protobuf API generation by run ```make api_dep_install```

+3. Generate APIs by run ```make api_gen```

+4. Run this project in GoLand or build it by ```make build``` then run ```make run``` to start the project. (for different OS and ARCH you may need change GOOS and GOARCH envs, maybe this link can help: <https://www.digitalocean.com/community/tutorials/how-to-build-go-executables-for-multiple-platforms-on-ubuntu-16-04>)

+5. Visit <http://localhost:8081/api/v1/project/swagger>, you can test the APIs.

 ## Project Layout

 ```text
 │  .env # if you want to use JWT, store an env like: JWT_SECRET=golang in this file, it will not be submit to git.
 │  .gitignore